 - Reading comprehension: You must be able to understand written documents.

 - Mathematics: An aptitude for applying mathematical principles to solve problems is necessary.

 - Attention to detail: Accuracy is of the utmost importance because you'll be preparing legal documents.
 You must also take great care when taking and recording measurements.

 - Listening skills: You'll have to understand instructions from others, including architects and project managers.

 - Speaking skills: You'll have to communicate information to members of your team and your clients.

 - Time management skills: It will be necessary to plan your own and your team's time on each job.

-The U.S. Bureau of Labor Statistics expects 11 percent growth in this job between 2016 and 2026.
+The U.S. Bureau of Labor Statistics projects that employment in this field will grow 11% through 2026, which faster than the overall employment growth of 7% for all occupations in the country.
 Individuals who have bachelor's degrees will fare better in the job market.